 In some districts, an unsatisfactory evaluation or a principal’s decision to not renew a teacher’s contract makes the teacher ineligible to teach anywhere in that district.
 In such cases, Urban Teachers cannot guarantee continued participation in the program for teachers who are ineligible for hire in partner schools.
 Program participants who are removed from a school, or not hired by a school, or who receive an unsatisfactory evaluation from their principal or the school/district evaluation system, may be dismissed from the program.

-All school placement or hiring decisions are facilitated by the City Team.
+All school placement or hiring decisions are facilitated by the Site Team.
 Residents and fellows are placed at partner schools that have signed a contract with Urban Teachers, agreeing to the conditions of the partnership.
-Participants who leave their placement site and seek employment at another school site without City Team guidance put their status with Urban Teachers at risk and they may be dismissed from the program.
-In exceptional circumstances a participant may appeal to the Urban Teachers City Team leadership to transfer placements.
+Participants who leave their placement site and seek employment at another school site without Site Team guidance put their status with Urban Teachers at risk and they may be dismissed from the program.
+In exceptional circumstances a participant may appeal to the Urban Teachers Site Team leadership to transfer placements.

 Host teachers play a critical role in the Urban Teachers experience.
 Host teachers are recommended by their principals and receive training from Urban Teachers.
 Selection includes an assessment of an educators’ willingness to share ideas, engage in co-planning, and act as a resource for residents.